MewsSystems/gitbook-connector-api/.github/PULL_REQUEST_TEMPLATE.md

 #### Summary

-#### Follow style guide
+#### Follow the style guide

 [Style guide](https://mews.atlassian.net/wiki/x/KJAoCw)

 #### Check during review

-- [ ] The changelog and potentially a deprecation entries are in place.
+- [ ] The changelog and potentially deprecation entries are in place.
-  - [ ] The changelog timestamp is date of merge to develop.
+  - [ ] The changelog timestamp is the date when PR will be merged.
 - [ ] JSON example extended.
   - [ ] New properties are added to the correct place in the JSON.
 - [ ] New properties in the table are added to the correct place.